 Wash your scarves in warm water with gentle detergent.
 Don’t agitate too much or (assuming that you’re using wool) your scarves will felt and then what will you do?!?
 Rinse carefully, using the same temperature of water for rinsing as you did for washing.
 Roll scarves in a towel to remove excess moisture.
 Hang to dry.
 Press on “wool” setting.
 Trim fringe to a tidy 1.5″ using a rotary cutter.
 My scarves ended up having finished dimensions of 8″ x 64″.
 If you want longer scarves, you will probably have enough warp to squeeze out a slightly bigger wearable.

 Admire your Snappy Winter Wool Scarf.
 I enjoyed how much the “Shetland” yarn softened and bloomed after washing and pressing!

 If you’d like to have a printed copy of the pattern draft, please click here for my sharable Google Drive file or copy/paste this link into your browser:

 Please feel free to share your comments here.
-And in the spirit of sharing, please refrain from profiting from the sale of any items made using this pattern draft or from selling the pattern itself.
+And in the spirit of sharing, please refrain from profiting from the sale of this design.
+Intended for home use only.
 Many thanks.